International adoption: Health issues for families

 What to bring with you when you go

-- Pack something to carry your child in such as a stroller or a back carrier pack.
+- If adopting a baby, pack something to carry your child in such as a stroller or a back carrier pack.

 - Bring clothing that is appropriate for the weather in the country you are traveling to, and for when you come home.
 You will also need diapers and other personal care items for your child, such as soap or shampoo.